ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 21: June 22, Monday
+**Today's Progress**: analyze/replicate LexToken and other parts of lexDAO codebase, other review

+**Thoughts**: taking a breather due to an overly busy workweek, but will use the Udemy course to stay up on concepts

 ### Day 20: June 21, Sunday
 **Today's Progress**: experiment with dynamic array limitations, explore chainlink's dynamic NFTs for potential asset representation with native attributes and valuation